Contemporary rugs and wall hangings you’ll want to add to your art collection.

 Weaving isn’t exactly the first thing that comes to mind when you think of contemporary art.
 Some historians estimate that this method of producing textiles has been around since the Paleolithic era—people have been weaving for literally tens of thousands of years.
 But the rise of contemporary artists reinventing weaving with fresh, provocative work proves that this age-old art practice is having something of a renaissance.

 To get a closer look at why weaving is coming back into vogue, we talked to five artists and designers working with threads, including a textile designer in Portugal who’s breathing new life into traditional floor rug designs and a Barcelona native who’s weaving tactile wall hangings.
+See how these contemporary artists are producing own portfolio.

 “I always remember having these handloom rugs in my house, and in my friends’ and family’s as well.
 They are very typical in Portugal, but they have always been more or less the same: beautiful in its own way but very simple, using recycled materials from random textile fabrics.
 With GUR I use the same techniques and materials.